d12frosted/elpa-mirror/gnu/consult-readme.txt

 1.10 Org Mode
 ─────────────

-  • `consult-org-heading': Similar to `consult-outline', for Org buffers.
-Supports narrowing by heading level, priority and TODO state, as well as live preview and recursive editing.
+  • `consult-org-heading': Variant of `consult-imenu' or `consult-outline' for Org buffers.
+The headline and its ancestors headlines are separated by slashes.
+Supports narrowing by heading level, priority and TODO keyword, as well as live preview and recursive editing.
-  • `consult-org-agenda': Jump to an agenda heading.
-Supports narrowing by heading level, priority and TODO state, as well as live preview and recursive editing.
+  • `consult-org-agenda': Jump to an Org agenda heading.
+Supports narrowing by heading level, priority and TODO keyword, as well as live preview and recursive editing.

 1.11 Help